Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Introduction

 \section{Introduction}

-The complete theory of quantum gravity is an open problem and is considered to be the most defying problem of our time.
-Several approaches have been thoroughly analyzed, in order to solve this long standing problem.
-A particular interesting and physically well-motivated approach is the program initiated by noncommutative geometry.

-Non-commutative geometry is, in addition, to being a generalized formalism of the commutative framework, a novel approach that arises from a deep and meaningful conceptual pondering between general relativity and quantum mechanics.
+A physically well-motivated and mathematically rigorous approach towards a theory of quantum gravity is the program initiated by noncommutative geometry.
+Noncommutative geometry is, in addition, to being a generalized formalism of the commutative framework, a novel approach that arises from a combination of fundamental concepts of general relativity and quantum mechanics.
 The procedure of going into smaller scales leads us to the point where our description of spacetime as a continuum is neither physically nor mathematically well-defined.
-This is the subject of investigation and the result of the so called "geometrical" measurement problem, \cite{DFR}.
-The argument combines the uncertainty principle and the Schwarzschild radius which in turn imply that the measurement of a spacetime point with arbitrary precision is not possible since the energy involved in this process creates a black hole and thus spacetime, around the Planck length, does not have a continuous structure.
-Hence, the introduction of a noncommutative structure, i.e. a quantized spacetime, is from a physical point of view well motivated, it also has been noted in \cite{R2} that it is an emergent phenomenon arising from reparametrizing a field theory upon an extended phase space.
-In particular, the geometrical measurement problem and its solution are ontologically equivalent to solving the motion of the electron in the atom by using a quantized version of the phase space.
-The quantization process, concerning the quantum mechanical objects is straight forward from an algebraic point of view.
-In particular, the observables namely the position and the momentum are promoted to operators (noncommuting) on a Hilbert space.
-An equivalent path is to deform the product of the algebra of functions on phase space, \cite{landi_2014}.
-However, in our approach to a noncommutative spacetime we take the algebraic (operator-valued) approach.
+This is the subject of investigation and the result of the so-called "geometrical" measurement problem, \cite{DFR}.
+The argument stems from a combination of the uncertainty principle and the Schwarzschild radius implying that the measurement of a spacetime point with arbitrary precision is not possible, since the energy involved in this process creates a black hole and thus spacetime, around the Planck length, does not have a continuous structure.
+The solution is to introduce a quantum spacetime, i.e. a noncommutative geometry that replaces the continuous spacetime structure.
+In particular, the geometrical measurement problem and its solution are similar to solving the motion of the electron in the atom by using a quantized version of the phase space, i.e.\ by introducing a noncommutative structure.
+Hence, the introduction of a noncommutative structure is from a physical point of view well motivated.

-Moreover, in the commutative geometrical case the Einstein field equations connect spacetime and energy in a well-known manner.
-In particular, the curvature of the spacetime is a main ingredient to solve the field equations.
-Since a noncommutative algebra, i.e. a noncommutative geometry, is the generalization of the commutative geometrical case the motivation of this work is to investigate the possible generalization of the Einstein field equations.
-Therefore, we want to investigate the possibility of writing down an explicit equation that is the generalization of the Einstein field equations in noncommutative geometry that additionally displays the connection between spacetime and matter, while taking the noncommutativity into account.
-The intended generalization should come in terms of quantum corrections to the usual Einstein field tensor.